 Skirt steak has become an increasingly popular meat the last 5-10 years.
-It’s more affordable than the likes of a filet mignon or a New York strip steak and still has plenty of flavor.
-The key to making and serving up a successful grilled skirt steak is temperature, time and how you slice it, just like in this grilled skirt steak Char Siu recipe.
+It’s more affordable than the likes of a filet mignon or a New York strip and still has plenty of flavor.
+The key to making and serving up a successful grilled steak is temperature, time and how you slice it, just like in this grilled skirt steak Char Siu recipe.

 AS A MEAL – This recipe as a whole was intended for family or friends gathering.
 It is definitely more of a restaurant style dish and perfect for impressing your guests.

 Skirt steak is a thin cut of meat that comes from the plate section of the cow and is traditionally thought of as a tougher cut of meat.
 The plate is on the lower chest area of the cow in between the brisket and the flank.

 The best way to cook it is grilling it over high heat or searing it on a flat top over high heat.
 Here is how to grill it.

-STEP 1: Preheat your grill to high heat (450° to 550).
-CHEF NOTE: High heat will ensure your skirt steak is marked, cooked and will give you the best opportunity for it not to stick to the grill.
+- STEP 1: Preheat your grill to high heat (450° to 550).
+CHEF NOTE: High heat will ensure your meat is marked, cooked and will give you the best opportunity for it not to stick to the grill.

-STEP 2: Brush the skirt steak with oil and season it with sea salt and pepper.
-The oil will help lubricate the steak so it won’t stick on the grill.
-CHEF NOTE: If you are looking for a grilled skirt steak marinade than try using a mojo marinade if making tacos, or a soy red wine marinade.
+- STEP 2: Brush the meat with oil and season it with sea salt and pepper.
+The oil will help lubricate it so it won’t stick on the grill.
+CHEF NOTE: If you are looking for a marinade than try using a mojo marinade if making tacos, or a soy red wine marinade.